How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Pistons go on the road to face the 76ers on Friday at 7:00 PM ET.
+The Raptors go on the road to face the 76ers on Friday at 7:00 PM ET.

 How to Watch